 Remember to stop to eat and drink – even when time is short – as it can be difficult to keep your mind focused when you’re feeling hungry or thirsty.

 Start your day by having a healthy breakfast and keep a supply of nutritious snacks at your desk to help make sure your blood sugar levels stay stable (fresh fruit and nuts are ideal examples).
+A healthy daily intake of nuts is roughly a handful.
 Also try not to get dehydrated – water is the perfect thing to drink when you need to concentrate.

 Make a list